CRS Creator Internals#

 self._user_created_crs: Dict[str, Tuple[osr.SpatialReference, CrsCreatorState]] = {}

 (keyed by name, with a confirmation prompt before overwriting an existing name).
 The Georeferencer reads this map in _update_output_srs_cbox_items and wraps each entry in a UserGeneratedCRS so it appears in the output-CRS chooser.
-The stored CrsCreatorState is what lets the CRS Creator reload a previously created CRS back into its fields for editing.
+The store is identical whether the CRS came from the parameter form or from a pasted string, so a string-imported CRS is usable as an output CRS just like any other.
+The stored CrsCreatorState is what lets the CRS Creator reload a previously created CRS back into its fields (parameter tab) or its pasted text (string tab, via source_wkt) for editing.
 See Georeferencer Internals for how the resulting CRS feeds the warp.